“Everything in the world began with a yes.”

 Prior to becoming a psychoanalyst, I studied comparative literature and held academic positions in the US, Brazil, and South Africa.

-I am an active participant in the field of psychoanalysis.
-At the Manhattan Institute for Psychoanalysis, I’m the Chair of the Sexuality and Gender Initiative and the co-chair of the Colloquium Committee.
-I also teach at the National Training Program in Contemporary Psychoanalysis.
-And I’m Associate Faculty at the Brooklyn Institute for Social Research.
-My writing has appeared in Parallax, ARIEL, The New Inquiry, and other places.
+In addition to my clinical practice, I am Associate Faculty at the Brooklyn Institute for Social Research.
+I’m also a writer and my work appears in Parallax, ARIEL, The New Inquiry, and other places.
 I was awarded the 2023 Symonds Prize for my essay, “Mask Up” which was published in Studies in Gender and Sexuality.
-My hybrid essay, “An Apprenticeship in Not Knowing,” will be published in Autotheory and Its Others in 2025.
+My hybrid essay, “An Apprenticeship in Not Knowing,” will be published in Autotheory and Its Others in 2026.
 The short piece I wrote for the The Ersatz Experience, “On Copies,” also shows my longstanding interest in experimentation and personal-theoretical writing.